-Whether you’re looking to learn how to budget, invest in the stock market, or how to manage debt, there’s a book in this list for everyone.
+Whether you’re a beginner looking to learn how to budget, invest in the stock market, or how to manage debt, there’s a book in this list for everyone.
 Written by some of the greatest finance experts, these books are a great stepping stone for you to master your personal finance journey, and can definitely help you improve your financial future.

 1. Rich Dad Poor Dad